 You may have to wait days to get the image you want.
 You may wait days and get nothing.
-I have done some images of animals in captivity.
-I do not harm them.
-Try getting really close to a woods mouse.
-Having said all that, go into the wild and see what happens.
+Go into the wild and see what happens.
 What finds you.

 And be ready.
 You may only have a moment.

-How do I make my images stand out from everyone else’s?
+How do you make my images stand out from everyone else’s?

 Do not make any photographs that look like everyone else’s.
 If it looks familiar it is not new.
 You want to make “new”.

 “Wow” is the word that humans utter when they have seen something new.
 Go for “wow”.

 What time of day is best for photographing outdoors?